-Over the years I’ve worked with several big lottery winners to help them overcome their subsequent money issues, all you had a similar story, winning millions changed their lives but not always for the better.
+Over the years, I’ve worked with several big lottery winners to help them overcome their subsequent money issues; all had a similar story; winning millions changed their lives but not always for the better.

-One client summed it up when she said, “”Steve this money will be gone in twenty years and I’ll just be someone that sat out of work for all that time and who is going to want to hire me then?
-I’ve got to do something good with this money to help me for the rest of my life.””
-Her winnings came to about $100,000 a year, not a million dollar fortune in one shot but not really enough to quit work on and be set for life.
-She also talked to me about the loss of friends and relationships.
+One client summed it up when she said, “Steve, this money will be gone in twenty years, and I’ll be someone that sat out of work for all that time and who is going to want to hire me then?
+I’ve got to do something good with this money to help me with the rest of my life.”
+Her winnings came to about $100,000 a year, not a million-dollar fortune in one shot but not really enough to quit work on and are set for life.
+She also talked to me about the loss of friends and relationships after winning.

 I spotted this story recently and wanted to share it with you.